refresh-bio/MKMC/README.md

  - `--pval_corr ENUM:value in {b,bh,by,hb}` Needs: `--diff` - correct p-values of differential k-mers analysis with a specified method (Bonferroni, Benjamini-Hochberg, Benjamini-Yekutieli, Holm-Bonferroni)
  - `--max_corrected_pval FLOAT:FLOAT in [0 - 1] [0.05]` Needs: `--pval_corr` - significant k-mers (with corrected p-val <= max_corrected_pval) are stored also in additional files
  - `-c TEXT:FILE` Needs: `--diff` - set a phenotype file for differential k-mers analysis (a set of natural numbers or text labels, one in each line)

+[Option Group: other statistical parameters]
+  Options:
+ - `--entropy` - generate k-mers counts entropy
+ - `--n_top UINT [10000]` - select a number of top k-mers (for correlations using an absolute value)

 [Option Group: dimentionality reduction with UMAP algorithm]
   Options: